Agave potatorum 'Shoji-Raijin'

 Agave potatorum f. minima, Agave potatorum var. verschaffeltii 'Shoji-Raijin'

-Agave potatorum 'Shoji-Raijin' is a dwarf succulent that forms beautiful, compact rosettes of fleshy, dusty-blue leaves.
-The mature plants produce offsets to form a small clump.
-However, they will be perfectly happy to remain in a 4-inch (10 cm) pot indefinitely.
-The leaves have few short marginal spines and a slightly twisted, reddish terminal spine.
+Agave potatorum 'Shoji-Raijin' is a small succulent that forms beautiful compact rosettes of fleshy dusty-blue leaves.
+It produces offsets to form a small clump.
+Rosettes grow up to 4.8 inches (12 cm) in diameter.
+Leaves have few short marginal spines and a reddish, slightly twisted terminal spine.

 Learn more at How to Grow and Care for Agave.